beepbeeptechnology/beepbeep/README.md

 # beepbeep
-Python package for data pipeline development, management and monitoring
+Python package for data pipeline development, management and monitoring.